screetsec/TheFatRat/README.md

 - The ability to detect external IP & Interface address .
 - Automatically creates AutoRun files for USB / CDROM exploitation

+### But it's shit!
+And your implementation sucks!
+- Yes, you're probably correct.
+Feel free to "Not use it"

 ## Installation
 Instructions on how to install *TheFatRat*